 It's worth noting that a significant portion of our workforce is comprised of male-dominated roles, particularly heavy vehicle drivers, which account for two-thirds of our total workforce.
-These roles are governed by an Enterprise Agreement, and the representation of females in this category is less than 0% for the reporting year.
+These roles are governed by an Enterprise Agreement, and the representation of females in this category is less than 1%.
 For employees covered under an Enterprise Bargaining Agreement (EBA), remuneration is determined solely based on job title and level, without consideration of gender.
-Additionally, these roles attract significant over time earnings and with zero female representation in these roles (heavy vehicle driver) it is one of the biggest contributors to the gender pay gap Outside of this, our strategy for addressing the gender remuneration gap for non Award and EBA roles is built on several key initiatives.
+Additionally, these roles attract significant over time earnings and female representation in these roles (heavy vehicle driver) remains under 1%.
+This low representation of women is one of the biggest contributors to the gender pay gap Outside of this, our strategy for addressing the gender remuneration gap for non-Award and EBA roles is built on several key initiatives.
 For roles outside the scope of our Enterprise Agreement or Awards, we collaborate with the Viva Energy team to ensure job sizing is accurate and equitable, reflecting comparable skills and responsibilities.
 This includes leveraging market data and conducting internal remuneration analyses for salaried employees.
 During the annual remuneration review, we thoroughly analyse pay data both before and after adjustments to identify any gender-based pay discrepancies.
 When gaps are found, we implement plans to close them within 12 months.
 We routinely review remuneration data at critical points in the employee lifecycle-such as hiring, promotion, and annual pay reviews-to address potential pay gaps.
-This includes analysing base salary, allowances, overtime, and like-for-like comparisons.
+This includes analysing base salary, allowances, overtime, and like -for-like comparisons.
+In 2025, Mogas/Reliable/Directhaul will participate in a more structured and rigorous performance evaluation process, in line with Liberty Oil's existing performance evaluation process.
+Implementing a formal approach helps to ensure a fair and thorough performance evaluation process, which in turn reduces bias and ensures employees are assessed on their actual work, not personal factors.
+By using clear criteria and objective measures, we are focused on skills and achievements rather than assumptions.
+A wellstructured process builds trust, encourages growth, and creates a more inclusive workplace where everyone has a fair shot at recognition based on merit.
 Finally, annual salary review outcomes are reviewed by the CEO and Head of People of culture, before being shared with the Viva Energy CEO and Chief People and Culture Officer, to assess the effects of salary increases and bonuses on gender pay equity.